How Snijlab helps build the stringed instrument 'Nerdy Gurdy' and keeps its production flexible and affordable with laser cutting

 A handmade hurdy-gurdy is expensive

-The wooden, handmade instruments are very expensive.
-Brand wants to use digital techniques to market an affordable version.
-Also made of wood and with similar sound quality to a traditional hurdy-gurdy.
+Wooden, handmade instruments are very expensive.
+Brand wants to use digital techniques to bring an affordable version to market.
+Also made of wood and with comparable sound quality to a traditional hurdy-gurdy.

 SolutionA custom design for a laser-cut instrument

 Brand works in daily life as a mechanical engineer and is therefore experienced in creating industrial designs.
-An entirely different field, but it gives him the skills he needs.
-With advice from instrument builders and musicians, he designs a kit that is easy for consumers to assemble.
+A completely different field, but this gives him the necessary skills.
+With advice from instrument builders and musicians, he is designing a kit that is easy for consumers to assemble.

 Prototyping costs must be contained

 Brand is at the beginning of a challenging quest.
-The hurdy-gurdy must sound good, the kit must remain simple, and there is much consultation with outside parties to fine-tune the design.
+The hurdy-gurdy must sound good, the kit must remain simple, and there is a lot of consultation with outside parties to fine-tune the design.
 This can be a costly process, with many prototypes and modifications.

 After four years, Brand finally has a good prototype called the "Nerdy Gurdy.
-As for manufacturing , he wants to start quietly.
+As for production, he wants to start quietly.
 After all, there is no guarantee yet that the instrument will be an immediate success.
-Starting with a small quantity is safe, but with many common production techniques it is very unfavorable.
+Starting with a small print run is safe, but with many common production techniques that is very unfavorable.

-SolutionLaser cutting keeps price favorable regardless of order size
+SolutionLaser cutting keeps the price favorable regardless of the order size

 Brand orders twenty kits at a time.
 This keeps the investment risk as low as possible.
-According to success, Brand can place increasingly larger orders.
+According to success, Brand can place larger and larger orders.

 The Nerdy Gurdy is selling better and better, which in itself is positive.
-The manufacturing of the instrument is still small in size, but it is becoming more volume production due to increasing demand.
+Production of the instrument is still on a small scale, but due to increasing demand it is becoming more serial.
 It is therefore obvious to switch to a laser cutter with a larger capacity, but the design is not yet suitable for this.

-Snijlab advises Brand to rearrange his drawings to fit into AutoSPOT.
-This is an automated laser cutter suitable for volume production.
-This switch has more advantages: the cost goes down and the quality of the final product is better.
+Snijlab advises Brand to rearrange its drawings to fit into AutoSPOT.
+This is an automated laser cutter suitable for serial work.
+This switch has more advantages: the cost price goes down and the quality of the final product is better.
 The Autospot does not leave smoke deposits on the wood, which is the case with traditional machines.
 This eliminates the need for manual sanding, which in turn saves time.

 Construction kit must be user-friendly for consumers